ibm-cloud-docs/network-attached-storage/mount-nas-storage-linux.md

    - If you don't want the storage to be mounted on restart, then go to the next step.

 4. Verify that the `fstab` was edited correctly by unmounting and mounting the storage.

-Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
-{:tip}